codefoster/codefoster.com/source/_posts/blend.md

 ![](/files/blend_03.png)

-The figure above is what it looks like when you&#39;re designing an application in Blend.
+The figure above is what it looks like when you're designing an application in Blend.
 The interesting tidbit of note is that those recipes you see in the design pallet are not declared in the HTML.
 They exist as JavaScript arrays in the data.js file and as images of food (yum) stored in the images folder.

 Blend here is executing the application, running the JavaScript, and rendering the recipes accordingly on the screen.
 So just this is pretty awesome.
 Remember in Expression Blend days of old when we loaded sample data so we (designer role) could get an idea of what things looked like.
 Those are bygone days, my friend.

-In this mode, we can actually grab one of the images (even though they&#39;re being rendered live!) and resize it (see next figure) - effectively modifying the size of the image element in the item template utilized by the ListView control that forms this list.
+In this mode, we can actually grab one of the images (even though they're being rendered live!) and resize it (see next figure) - effectively modifying the size of the image element in the item template utilized by the ListView control that forms this list.

 ![](/files/blend_04.png)